extremenetworks/ansible_models.extreme/README.md

-# ansible-network-resource-module-models
+# Ansible Network Resource Module Models
- Models used for building and maintaining resource modules
+ Models used for building and maintaining Extreme Networks' resource modules